disq/galactic_tetris/README.md

 - `D` Right

 Brightness is automatically taken care of using the light sensor.
 Use the 'Lux' buttons to adjust the brightness manually.

+Volume keys to manually decrease/increase speed or `Zzz` button to freeze the game.

 ### Acknowledgements